-Paul has authored and contributed to many PwC governance publications, including the renowned Annual Corporate Directors Survey.
-He has twice been named to Directorship Magazine's list of the 100 most influential people in US corporate governance.
+Paul DeNicola is a Managing Director at PwC's Governance Insights Center where he works to extend the firm's thought leadership in the area of corporate governance.
+A speaker at forums for directors and governance professionals, Paul also advises boards and executive teams on emerging governance issues.
+He has twice been named to Directorship Magazine's list of the 100 most influential people in U.S. corporate governance.
 Paul was also honored as a recipient of the Rising Star Award from the Millstein Center for Corporate Governance and Performance at the Yale School of Management.

 Paul is also an Associate Professor at New York University's Stern School of Business where he teaches courses in corporate governance and professional responsibility.
 He was formerly an adjunct professor at Hofstra University, The City University of New York, and Nassau Community College.